Gaspard--/KentFrNotes/NaturalComputation/cours2.md

 3. multiply  these values.
 This will be the transition probabillity
 4. if the transition probabillities to leave a state don't add to 1, then add a self-transition so that all probabilities add to 1.

-## Finding strady state probabilities
+## Finding steady state probabilities

 1. Construct a Markow chain with states [1, N]
 2. Initialise a array of N to 0